 Located on the southwest corner of 25th Street and Forest Avenue, the Gregory & Suzie Glazer Burt Club is only the second Boys & Girls Club in the nation located on a private college or university campus.
 In addition to providing kids and teens in our community with a safe, supportive place to be after school and during the summer, the Club provides numerous educational and service opportunities for Drake students and further integrates the University with the surrounding neighborhood.X

 The Office of Information Technology Services is committed to providing Drake University with a robust and connected technology environment.
-Beginning in August 2019, Drake is now a member of the worldwide Eduroam wireless network.
-Drake faculty, staff, and students will be automatically logged into the campus wireless network of any Eduroam university anywhere in the world.
-Our robust infrastructure also continues to outperform our targets; since the beginning of 2019, critical systems have been available more than 99.7% of all hours and have exceeded performance targets more than 99.8% of the time.X
+The residence hall Wi-Fi network received a major upgrade with a new design and hundreds of wireless access points added to ensure full coverage in every room.
+Our robust infrastructure also continues to outperform our targets; since the beginning of 2021, critical systems have been available more than 99.7% of all hours and have exceeded performance targets more than 99.9% of the time.X

 Drake alumnus John Lorentzen, BN ’77, AS ’77, and spouse Penney Fillmer challenged Drake University in late 2017 to increase its commitment to sustainable practices.
 Responding to the challenge, Drake’s Facilities Planning and Management team identified several projects that would reduce the University’s carbon footprint and save Drake more than $40,000 annually in energy costs.
 These projects included a new lighting system in the Knapp Center, the installation of LED lights across campus, and solar panels on the Tennis Center, which are scheduled to be installed this summer.
 Thanks to a generous matching gift from the Lorentzen’s and support from alumni and friends, Drake fully secured the funds needed to make these projects a reality.
 As a result of this shared vision, Drake is one step closer toward achieving its carbon reduction goal.X